jtl-scx/dev-guide/Guide/Channel-API.md

 ### Seller Attributes

 Seller Attributes are Global Attributes and can be used when a Seller requires individual settings for their Offers.

+### Item-Specific Attributes

+Item-specific attributes represent a special form, as these attributes are not specified by the channel, but are created and transferred by the merchant itself.
+These attributes provide a simple, non-schematic, key-value data structure.
+These Attribute will be transmitted alongside the `channelAttributeList` in each OfferNew or OfferUpdate Event

+These attributes are highly individual and depend on the input of the seller.
+However, the channel can use these attributes to provide product and offer data.

 ### API Examples